jivimberg/jivimberg.github.io/source/_posts/2020-02-01-hexagonal-architecture-on-spring-boot.markdown

 Now it's time to have our business logic interact with the outside world.
 To achieve this, we'll introduce some ports.

-First, let's define 2 Incoming ports. **These are used by external components to call our application**.
+First, let's define 2 incoming ports. **These are used by external components to call our application**.
 In this case, we'll have one per use case.
 One for _Deposit_:

 {% codeblock lang:java DepositUseCase.java %}
 public interface DepositUseCase {